Click on the cover image to access poems and images.

-Cliff's most recent collection Pilgrim Tongues (Wrecking Ball Press, 2015) travels from Hull to Vietnam and back, by way of Israel, Transylvania, California and Cambodia.
-Pilgrim Tongues includes and continues the voyages Cliff embarked on with Wake which, with Selima Hills’s Advice on Wearing Animal Prints, was joint-winner of the Flarestack Pamphlet Prize 2009
+Cliff's most recent collection Pilgrim Tongues travels from Hull to Vietnam and back, by way of Israel, Transylvania, California and Cambodia.
+Pilgrim Tongues includes and continues the voyages Cliff embarked on with Wake which, with Selima Hill’s Advice on Wearing Animal Prints, was joint-winner of the Flarestack Pamphlet Prize 2009.

 Vandemonian (Arc, 2013)

-Vandemonian (Arc, 2013) focuses on Van Diemen's Land and its inhabitants - human and animal, newcomer and Aborigine - to piece together a fragmentary history of Tasmania.
+Vandemonian focuses on Van Diemen's Land and its inhabitants - human and animal, newcomer and Aborigine - to piece together a fragmentary history of Tasmania.

 Trans (The Collective Press, Wales 2005)

-Trans (The Collective Press, Wales, 2005) culminates in a rewriting of the Metamorphoses - Ovid meets a gross-out freak circus to chat about everything from bodily modification to virtual survival: Lord Rochester's monkey; Enigma's horns; the Reincarnation of Saint Orlan; Kevin Cyborg; sex changes and do-it-yourself surgery.
+Trans culminates in a rewriting of the Metamorphoses - Ovid meets a gross-out freak circus to chat about everything from bodily modification to virtual survival: Lord Rochester's monkey; Enigma's horns; the Reincarnation of Saint Orlan; Kevin Cyborg; sex changes and do-it-yourself surgery.
 It's myth.
 It's life, but not as we know it, Jim.

 Poems from earlier collections: